Nikola Tsolov: Formula One

 Tsolov became a member of the Alpine Affiliate programme in March 2022.
-On 14 February 2023 he was promoted to a full member of Alpine Academy.
+On 14 February 2023, he was promoted to a full member of Alpine Academy.
 On 4 November 2024, Tsolov announced on social media that he would leave the academy with immediate effect.
 One day later, he was announced to be joining the Red Bull Junior Team for 2025.
-He debuted in Formula One machinery at a Sofia showrun that June, driving the Red Bull RB7.
+He debuted in Formula One machinery at a Sofia Red Bull showrun that June, driving the Red Bull RB7.

+In June 2026 Spanish media SoyMotor alleged that Tsolov has a guaranteed seat at Racing Bulls for the 2027 Formula One season, in place of Liam Lawson, but that was later dismissed by the Racing Bulls team principal Alan Permane.

+In July it was revealed by Racing Bulls CEO Peter Bayer that the team are planning to hold a Testing of Previous Cars (TPC) test with Tsolov later in the year.

+His second running in Formula One machinery was at the 2026 Goodwood Festival of Speed, where he drove the Red Bull RB8 painted with a Racing Bulls livery.

+On 27 August 2026, Tsolov completed his first Formula 1 Testing of Previous Cars (TPC) test at Imola, driving the Racing Bulls VCARB 02.
+He completed 690 km, more than double the required 300 km for participation in an FP1 session, with his best time being reported as 1:16.95.